geekman7473/cmsc389r-proj/week/7/writeup/README.md

 `strings image | grep "CMSC389"` => CMSC389R-{look_I_f0und_a_str1ng}

 A bruteforce attack against the file was not able to extract anything using steghide and the rockyou wordlist.

+using `binwalk --dd='.*' image.jpg` recovered a png file at 0x248F20 Opening this file revealed the flag CMSC389R-{abr@cadabra}